 Apple, Macintosh, iPhone and iPad technical support for small and large clients in Portland, Oregon and Los Angeles, California.
-Expertise, service and a money back guarantee for help with OSX and iOS.
+Expertise, service and a money back guarantee for help with macOS and iOS.
 Over 20 years in the business with both small business and Fortune 500 companies as clients.

 My goodness, the holiday weekend certainly started with a frothy cup of bally-hoo, didn't it?
 More info on the rumored Mac Tablet/MacTouchPad/HiPhone hit the streets Friday morning and folks dropped their morning joe and starting twatting furiously.

 Note to readers: conjugation of the verb "tweet" in the past, present and future tense is as follows:

 So look: let's just take it easy and take a big breathe.
 Just the facts, ma'am.
 Just the facts...